 a.
 There are two (2) Compensation Analysts who audit positions to ensure that they are properly classified.
-Salaries are reviewed in several different ways to be comparable for the knowledge, skills and abilities required for a position.
-Salary surveys are sent to other agencies to determine if we are competitive in the market.
+Salaries are e reviewed in several different ways to be comparable for the knowledge, skills and abilities required for a position.
+Sa lary surveys are sent to other agencies to determine if we are competitive in the market.

 has a Living Wage ordinance that ensures wages are current with the market.
-This ordinance Administrative Code, Section 2-147 through 2-165.
-This Living Wage is also can be found in the applied to construction contracts and subcontracts that are employed to do business with a.
+This ordinance can be found in the Administrative Code, Section 2-147 through 2-165.
+This Liv ing Wage is also applied to construct ion contracts and subcontracts that are employed to do business with a.
 Labor force statistics are reviewed annually.
 Comparison of the representation of females and minorities in the individual divisions of departments with the available labor force is made to ensure adequate utilization throughout the County.